25th May 2023

 • self-employed people were working for the charity

-• how many people work on behalf of the charity outside the UK
+• people work on behalf of the charity outside the UK

 Additionally the total amount spent on employee payroll during the financial period is to be shown.